Ruby Science

 Example

-class has validation details in-line.
+The Invitation class has validation details in-line.
 It

-checks that the recipient_email
+checks that the recipient_email matches the formatting of

-the regular expression EMAIL_REGEX
+the regular expression EMAIL_REGEX.

 # app/models/invitation.rb